|JD Edwards World Address Book and Electronic Mail Guide

 From Address Book Setup (G0141), choose the selection for the desired UDC code

-Alternatively, use Field Sensitive Help (F1) to display the UDC table.
-On User Defined Codes Window, choose Exit to User Defined Codes Maintenance (F10).
+Alternatively, you can use Field Sensitive Help (F1) to display the UDC table.
+When a User Defined Codes Window displays, you choose Exit to User Defined Codes Maintenance (F10).

 Setting up user-defined codes for address book consists of the following tasks: